Staying Ahead with the Latest Interest Rate Update in Australia

 Variable Rates

-Variable home loan rates, which offer flexibility to borrowers, usually adjust as the RBA modifies its cash rate policies.
-For example, current owner-occupier loans with principal and interest repayments average around 6.67% for variable rates, though this may vary based on your lender and specific borrower profile.
+Variable home loan rates – which offer flexibility to borrowers – usually adjust as the RBA modifies its cash rate policies.
+Current owner-occupier loans with principal and interest repayments average around 6.71% for variable rates, though this may vary based on your lender and specific borrower profile.

 Fixed Rates